posit-dev/publisher/extensions/vscode/README.md

 ### Code-first deployment

-Configure your project and then deploy your content to Posit Connect with a click.
+Configure your content and then deploy to Posit Connect with a click.

 [Configuration files](https://github.com/posit-dev/publisher/blob/main/docs/configuration.md)
 allow setting up how you want your content to look and run on Connect - from